PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/standalone_panorama/README.md

     Following properties are available:

-    - `vnet_key`  - (`string`, required) a key of a VNET defined in `var.vnets`.
-This is the VNET that hosts subnets used to deploy network interfaces for deployed VM.
     - `size`      - (`string`, optional, defaults to module defaults) Azure VM size (type).
 Consult the *VM-Series Deployment Guide* as only a few selected sizes are supported.
     - `zone`      - (`string`, optional, defaults to module defaults) the Availability Zone in which the VM will be created.